Updated as of ..11/14/2024

 Add to Cart

 1-78170 Marshall, S.L.A.
-COMMENTARY IN INFANTRY OPERATIONS/WEAPONS IN KOREA 8.5x11, declassified in 1998 this US Army document discusses General Marshall's observations of weapons usage and effectiveness during the winter of 1950-51.
-1 vol, 124 pgs 2004 US, NAFZIGER COLLLECTION
+COMMENTARY IN INFANTRY OPERATIONS AND WEAPONS USAGE IN KOREA 8.5x11.
+Declassified in 1998, this US Army document discusses General Marshall's observations of weapons usage and effectiveness during the winter of 1950-51.
+1 vol, 124 pgs 2004 US, NAFZIGER COLLECTION

 Add to Cart